paulegradie/SeqPyPlot/README.md

 The main plot time intended for SeqPyPlot users are the expression plots.
 These plots are new and somewhat controversial.
 When we normalize RNA-seq expression data, we can use one of two methods -

-1.Between sample normalization (used for testing for DE)
+1.Between-Sample normalization (used for testing for DE)
 - TMM (edgeR)
 - Geometic (DESeq2)

-and within sample normalization (for comparing genes within a single sample).
+2. Within-Sample normalization (for comparing genes within a single sample).
 - RPKM (single reads)
 - FPKM (Paired end reads)
 - CPM, TPM, Quartile, etc (Generic non genelength correcting methods)